-Academics are not the experts, managers are the experts but what fitting-in can do is to help managers to use their expertise.
+Academics are not the experts, managers are the experts - what fitting-in can do is to help managers to use their expertise.

-Sarah's PhD is not currrently available online - The abstract appears below and it is possible to make arrangements to talk to her about her work through fitting-in.
+Sarah's PhD is not currrently available online - The abstract appears below and it is possible to make arrangements to talk about Sarah's work.
 Email

 This research focuses on the career and work identity of watch managers in the Fire and Rescue Service (FRS).
 Their role is to manage firefighters who are infamously known in political circles to possess grass root cultures that remain resistant to forms of change and modernisation.
 Watch managers are not only tasked with leading emergency teams at incidents but they are also at the receiving end of a relentless stream of political pressure to achieve change.
 This research draws on qualitative data collected within two fire services consisting of thirty-nine face-to-face interviews, four focus groups and field observations, which in combination highlight various ways the watch manager becomes an important construct in relation to the momentum of organisational change.